Although it’s not fiat currency, crypto is still very real to the CRA.

-The key to keeping tax compliant is appropriately reporting crypto taxes, as, at some point, even if they don’t know about all your specific crypto investments just yet, the tax authorities will catch up eventually and that could lead to more headaches than you need.
+The key to keeping tax compliant is appropriately reporting crypto taxes, as, at some point, even if the tax authorities don’t know about all your specific crypto investments just yet, they will catch up eventually, and that could lead to more headaches than you need.

 The CRA considers bitcoin to be a commodity.
 As such, it is either taxed as income or as capital gains.

 If you are taxed on crypto as income, you will have to pay income tax on all of your crypto transaction proceeds.
 If your crypto transaction is taxed as a capital gain, you will have to pay Capital Gains Tax on half of the earnings.

 So, how do you know whether your bitcoin is taxable as income or as a capital gain?
 It is critical to assess if your crypto investment is a capital gain or a business income, as, once again, it could result in all kinds of problems if you get it wrong.